CIS Faculty Advisors

-Faculty advisers play a critical role in the experience of CIS majors.
-Students seeking to complete a student-designed major (thesis or capstone) or a year-long thesis in a center-established major must have two faculty advisers, and those advisers must be teaching during the students' senior year.
-Students seeking to complete a center-established major with a one-semester capstone are required to have one faculty advisor.
+Faculty advisors play a critical role in the experience of CIS majors.
+Students seeking to complete a year-long thesis must have a main faculty advisor and a secondary advisor/committee member their senior year.
+Students seeking to complete a one-semester capstone are required to have one faculty advisor but could include more advisors as necessary.
 It is customary for faculty in student-designed majors to take no more than two CIS majors at a time.

 During the fall of sophomore year, faculty work with students to determine if a CIS major is a good fit and, if so, to prepare a suitable and rigorous curriculum for their CIS proposal.
-If a faculty member agrees to serve as adviser the student can initiate an application form in Kuali.
-The application will come to the CIS Director as well as faculty advisers for approval.
-In the case of student designed majors, the application will be reviewed by the CIS Advisory Board as well.
-During the junior year, faculty advisers will mentor students on their prospectus defense.
-During senior year, faculty advisers meet frequently with students to provide feedback on thesis and capstone projects in process.
-Each semester of junior and senior year, advisers should submit a mid-semester feedback form to the CIS Director.
+If a faculty member agrees to serve as advisor, the student can initiate an application form.
+The application will come to the CIS Director as well as faculty advisors for approval.
+In the case of student-designed majors, the application will be reviewed by the CIS Advisory Board as well.
+During the junior year, faculty advisors will mentor students on preparing for their senior capstone or thesis.
+During senior year, faculty advisors meet frequently with students to provide feedback on capstone or thesis projects.